Nicole Ezeh (2016 Women’s Studies Certificate, B.A. Government and Politics) joined the fall 2016 incoming cohort at George Mason School of Law.

 Miranda Vargas (2008 B.A.
 Women’s Studies) Volunteer Coordinator at Capitol Hill Housing, Greater Seattle Area, WA.
 Her specialties include: non-profits, domestic violence advocacy, program coordination, donor relations, fundraising, volunteer organization, and peer education.

 Sara Jaye Sanford (2007 B.A.
 Women’s Studies, B.A.
-English, LGBT Studies Certificate) Immunization Coordinator for Within Reach, a non-profit devoted to bringing essential health and nutrition resources within reach of all families in the Seattle, Washington.
+English Language and Literature, LGBT Studies Certificate) Immunization Coordinator for Within Reach, a non-profit devoted to bringing essential health and nutrition resources within reach of all families in the Seattle, Washington.
 After graduating from Maryland, Sara worked for two years at The Mautner Project before heading off to the University of Washington where she earned her Master’s in Public Health in 2011, focusing on Community-Oriented Public Health Practice.

 Rebecca Sickenberger (2007 B.A.
 Women’s Studies and Criminology and Criminal Justice) Staff Attorney at Maryland Office of the Attorney General.